The Kwik Reading program is interesting.

 So to be clear, the specific course I’m reviewing on this page is from Kwik Learning Online.
 I have Kwik Reading as part of a bundle that also includes his programs on memory and math.

 I’m not 100% sure, but it seems like the reading program is the same you get from MindValley.
-There are other variation programs available that I’ve seen, such as challenges that break your progress down over a few weeks as well.
+There are other various other programs available that I’ve seen, such as challenges that break your progress down over a few weeks.
+But as a general matter, consumers should be aware that mass market products are often rearranged, or simply given new titles and sold again as if they are unique.
+Lorayne did this often during his time and it remains a common practice amongst some marketers.

 Is MindValley Super Reading Worth It?